bytedeco/bytedeco.github.io/builds/index.md

 Builds
 ======

-We now have reliable automated builds using [Travis CI](https://www.travis-ci.org/) (to cover all Android, iOS, Linux, and Mac OS X builds) and [AppVeyor](https://www.appveyor.com/) (providing Windows builds).
+We now have reliable automated builds using [Travis CI](https://www.travis-ci.org/) (to cover testing of JavaCPP and JavaCV on ARM, POWER, and x86 architectures for all platforms) and [GitHub Actions](https://github.com/features/actions) (providing Android, iOS, Linux, Mac OS X, and Windows builds for the JavaCPP Presets).
 Thanks to both initiatives for providing such a great service to open source projects!
 Every pull request is built for all targets, and each commit generates a new snapshot build.

 Using Snapshot Builds
 ---------------------